daquinoaldo/https-localhost/README.md

 the generated root certificate as trusted.

-## Run

 ### Use standalone
 From terminal navigate into the folder and run `sudo npm install -g` to install this tool globally.

 Then serve static file with `sudo serve <static-path>`.
+If a static path is not provided the current directory content will be served.

+**You must use the absolute path.**

+You can change the port setting the PORT environmental variable: `sudo PORT=<port-number> serve <static-path>`.

 ### Use as module
 Install the dependency with `npm install -s https-localhost`.
-Then just require this module, it will start the server automatically.

-For example, put in your index.js file:
+Put in your index.js file:
 ```
 const app = require("https-localhost")
-app.get("/", (req, res) => res.send("Hello World!"))
+// app is an express app, do what you usually do with express
+app.listen(port)
 ```

-#### Specify the port
-You can specify the port number of the SSL port with `sudo PORT=<port-number> serve <static-path>` or from another module with `process.env.PORT = <port-number>`.
+If the port number is not provided, it will listen on 443.

-If you specify a port number the http redirect to https will be disabled.
+To redirect the http traffic to https use `app.redirect()`.
-You can activate the http redirect again specifying not only the PORT environment variable but also the HTTP_PORT one.

----
+You can also serve static files with `app.serve(path)`

 ### License
 [AGPL-3.0](LICENSE)